■D. Anthony Venditti, “The Godfather of New England Auto Racing,” began construction of Seekonk Speedway in 1945.

 ■The track is banked at 7 feet on four separate and distinct turns.

 ■At 72 feet, the track is wide enough to allow 3 and 4 abreast racing.
 It is the widest track in New England.

-■There are seven divisions of race cars.
+■There are nine divisions of race cars.
 The premiere division is the famous Pro Stocks that originated in 1978 – extending the Speedway’s long line of firsts in auto racing.